SammyHerring/RESTEndpoint/README.md

 ```

 ## Assumptions
 List passed is assumed to only contain integers and no floats.
 Although, basic error handling has been put in place.
+The application was developed using a virtual environment (VENV) in Pycharm; Rather than a Docker container as the system is not expected to be deployed on scale.